totaking/Docs-1/en-us/Development/[English]-Crowdfunding-contract.md

 }
 ```

-**step3.**  deploy contract
+**Step3.**  deploy contract

 ```
 truffle migrate
 ```

-if deploy success，you wil see log info as follows:
+If deploy success，you wil see log info as follows:
 ```
 Compiling your contracts...
  Everything is up to date, there is nothing to compile.